 What is the difference between Cantabrian anchovies and others?

-Cantabrian anchovies (Engraulis encrasicolus) are distinguished by the unique ecosystem of the Cantabrian Sea: cold, nutrient-rich waters that produce an anchovy with higher fat content and more intense flavor.
-In addition, the canning tradition of Santoña and its surroundings provides centuries of expertise in maturation and filleting.
-Anchovies from other origins (Peru, Argentina, Morocco) may be correct but have a different flavor profile.
+Cantabrian anchovies (Engraulis encrasicolus) are distinguished by the unique ecosystem of the Cantabrian Sea: cold, nutrient-rich waters that produce an anchovy with a higher fat content and more intense flavor.
+In addition, the canning tradition of Santoña and its surroundings provides centuries of expertise in curing and filleting.
+Anchovies from other origins (Peru, Argentina, Morocco) can be good but have a different flavor profile.

 The designation 00 (double zero) or Selection indicates the highest quality category within a cannery.
-It refers to fillets of larger size, better color, melt-in-your-mouth texture, and more balanced flavor.
-They represent less than 10% of total production.
+It refers to fillets of larger size, better color, a more melt-in-your-mouth texture, and a more balanced flavor.
+They represent less than 10% of the total production.
 These are the anchovies that canneries reserve for their most exclusive range.

 Can premium anchovies be bought online?